hacefresko/TP-Link-Archer-C6-EU-re/README.md

 	Connection to 192.168.1.1 closed by remote host.
     Connection to 192.168.1.1 closed.

+### UPnP

+*	Performed some recon with [miranda-upnp](https://code.google.com/archive/p/miranda-upnp/) ([logs](logs/miranda.log)).
+*	Cannot perform a Punch in The Hole attack at `WANConnectionDevice:WANIPConnection:AddPortMapping` due to the host validating the IP that sends the request
+*	Cannot create malicious Port Forwarding entry with XSS at `WANConnectionDevice:WANIPConnection:AddPortMapping` due to HTMl sanitanization

 ### Mobile App

 *   [TP-Link Tether](https://www.tp-link.com/us/tether/) can be used to interact with the router.